 “Though some may dispute it, in the firmament of the greatest French composers lies Florent Schmitt: This has been my firm belief for more than 30 years.
 Between the Requiem of Berlioz and the mystical dimensions of the Turangalîla-Symphonie of Messiaen, Schmitt’s Psaume XLVII unfolds an extraordinarily expressive palette — grandiose, striking, moving, and deeply human.
 This music reaches to the deepest recesses of the soul; it is at once violent, tender, jubilant, sublime …

 For those who have never heard the piece, it will come as a shock — its science of orchestration and development reaching new pinnacles.
 Florent Schmitt was a composer who knew best how to make the orchestra and voices vibrate with such magnitude and such colors.
-But going beyond its purely orchestral, vocal and formal dimensions, Psaume XLVII is a work through which the intimacy of feeling — and the deep compassion that is expressed — reaches a symbolic force that unites men and women beyond time and space.
+But going beyond its purely orchestral, vocal and formal dimensions, Psaume XLVII is a work through which the intimacy of feeling — and the deep compassion that is expressed — reaches a symbolic force that unites men and women beyond time.

 The Orchestre National de France, Chœur de Radio-France and soprano Marie Perbost under the direction of Fabien Gabel have given us a masterful interpretation …”